algodynamics-teaching/.github/SETUP-GUIDELINES.md

   - Protocol: `HTTPS`
   - Login with: Web browser (recommended)
   This authorizes GitHub CLI to access your repositories, including GitHub Classroom.
+* You could also follow this video tutorial, which does the same thing:- [youtube.com](https://www.youtube.com/watch?v=PPOL_hgMMLk)

 ---